Availity/availity-react/docusaurus/docs/components/table/tableControls.md

 ## `<TableSorter/>`

 This components supplies a dropdown of all the available sort fields, alongside a toggle that will sort that field ascending or descending.
-This dropdown is automatically populated by what columns allow sorting when set in the `<TableProvider>`.
+This dropdown is automatically populated by what columns allow sorting in the TableContext`.

 #### `id?: string`